cultural-impact-of-warfare

 Impact and Legacy on Later Chinese Maritime History

 Modern historians and naval architects continue to study Han shipwrecks and textual records to understand the evolution of Chinese maritime technology.
 Archaeological finds, such as the Liangzhu shipwreck and Han-era models from tomb excavations, confirm the high quality of Han shipbuilding.
-The legacy of the Han navy is not merely historical—it represents a critical stage in humanity’s mastery of the seas, one that laid the groundwork for the global maritime connectivity we take for granted today.
+These discoveries provide valuable insights into the materials, construction techniques, and design principles that made Han vessels seaworthy and durable.
+The legacy of the Han navy is not merely historical—it represents a critical stage in humanity's mastery of the seas, one that laid the groundwork for the global maritime connectivity we take for granted today.

-For those interested in further reading, the Naval history of China provides a broader context, while the translated excerpts of the Book of Han offer primary sources on early Chinese warfare.
+For those interested in further reading, the Naval history of China provides a broader context for understanding Chinese maritime developments.
+The translated excerpts of the Book of Han offer primary source material on early Chinese warfare and naval campaigns.
 A detailed analysis of Han shipwrecks can be found in this academic article on Han shipwrecks and the Maritime Silk Road.
+Additionally, the Britannica entry on the Han Dynasty provides a comprehensive overview of the historical context.
+Finally, the Metropolitan Museum of Art's Han Dynasty exhibit offers visual references for Han-era artifacts, including ship models and naval equipment.